Top 5 reasons to develop a mobile app in 2025

 5 min

-In our article What impact can a mobile app have on your business?, we analyzed how an app transforms a company's visibility, customer relations, and growth.
+In our article What impact can a mobile app have on your business?, we analyzed how an app can transform a company's visibility, customer relations, and growth.
 This new article focuses on the concrete reasons why companies are launching apps in 2025.

-1. The explosion of mobile commerce: apps as a priority revenue channel
+1. The explosion of mobile commerce: the app as a priority revenue channel

-Consumers shop where the experience is most seamless, and today that often translates to a preference for mobile.
-Apps offer a faster checkout process, better payment management, and native personalization that increase conversions.
+Consumers shop where the experience is most seamless, and today that often translates into a preference for mobile.
+Apps offer a faster shopping experience, better payment management, and native personalization that increase conversions.

 1.1.
-Why apps convert better than mobile websites
+Why apps convert better than mobile sites

 An app reduces friction with persistent logins, pre-filled forms, and one-click payments via Apple Pay or Google Pay.
 These elements shorten the purchase funnel and increase the average order value.